 Metal-complex dye stains act as an excellent spray-on stain for wood surfaces indoors as well as outdoors.

-Besides wood stains, metal-complex dyes are also used in various other industries and for a variety of other applications like leather finishing, dyeing of nylon, stationery printing inks, toners for photocopiers, coloring for metals, and plastic, etc.
+Besides wood stains, metal-complex dyes are also used in various other industries and for a variety of other applications like leather finishing, dyeing of nylon, stationery printing inks, toners for photocopiers, coloring for metals, plastic, etc. So, if you are into any of the aforesaid industries, the metal-complex dye can prove to be a great option for you.

 - Easy to use